Alexander von Falkenhausen: Adviser to Chiang Kai-shek

-In 1930, Falkenhausen retired from the service and in 1934 went to China to serve as Chiang Kai-shek's military advisor, as part of the Sino-German cooperation to reform the Chinese army.
-During the reformation, von Falkenhausen was responsible for most of the military training.
-Original plans by von Seeckt called for a drastic reduction of the military to 60 elite divisions modelled on the Wehrmacht, but questions as to which factions would be axed remained a problem.
+In 1930, Falkenhausen retired from the service.
+In 1934, he went to China to join the German military advisors to the Chinese army.
+He became military advisor to Chiang Kai-shek, the leader of the Republic of China.
+Von Falkenhausen was responsible for most of the military training of the army.
+Both had studied abroad in Japan, and their conversations were conducted directly in Japanese.
+They said that their friendship deepened because they did not use an interpreter.
+The original plans by von Seeckt called for a drastic reduction of the Chinese army to 60 elite divisions modeled on the Wehrmacht.
+This would require disbanding some of the forces of regional leaders, and the question of which factions' troops would be axed remained a problem.

+On 30 June 1934 Alexander's brother Hans Joachim von Falkenhausen, SA-Oberführer and Chief of staff to SA-Gruppenführer Georg von Detten, was killed by the SS in the Night of the Long Knives.

-Some 80,000 Chinese troops, in eight divisions, were trained and formed the elite of Chiang's army.
-However, China was not ready to face Japan on equal terms, and Chiang's decision to pit all of his new divisions in the Battle of Shanghai, despite objections from his both staff officers and von Falkenhausen, would cost him one-third of his best troops.
-Chiang switched his strategy to preserve strength for the eventual civil war.
+The Germans trained 80,000 Chinese troops, in eight divisions, which formed the elite of Chiang's army.
+However, China was not ready to face Japan on equal terms.
+Chiang's decision to commit all of his new divisions in the Battle of Shanghai, despite objections from his own staff officers and von Falkenhausen, would cost him one-third of his best troops.
+Chiang switched his strategy to preserve strength for the eventual Chinese Civil War.

-Von Falkenhausen recommended that Chiang fight a war of attrition as Falkenhausen calculated that Japan could not win a long term war.
+Von Falkenhausen recommended that Chiang fight a war of attrition as Falkenhausen calculated that Japan could not win a long-term war.
 He suggested that Chiang should hold the Yellow River line, and not attack until later in the war.
 Also, Chiang should give up a number of provinces in northern China including Shandong.
-He also recommended to construct a number of fortifications at strategically important locations to slow a Japanese advance.
+He also recommended construction of fortifications at strategically important locations to slow the Japanese advance.
 Falkenhausen also advised the Chinese to establish a number of guerrilla operations behind Japanese lines.

-In 1937, Nazi Germany allied with the Empire of Japan, which with the Republic of China was fighting the Second Sino-Japanese War.
+In 1937, Nazi Germany allied with the Empire of Japan which was fighting the Second Sino-Japanese War with China.
 As a goodwill gesture to Japan, Germany recognized the Japanese puppet state of Manchukuo, withdrew German support from China and forced Falkenhausen to resign by threatening to have his family in Germany punished for disloyalty.
 After a goodbye dinner party with Chiang Kai-shek's family, Falkenhausen promised that he would never reveal any of the battle plans he had devised to the Japanese.

-According to some sources (especially from Communist Chinese ones in the late 1930s), Falkenhausen kept in contact with Chiang Kai-shek and occasionally sent European luxury items and food to him, the Chiang household and his officers.
-On his 72nd birthday in 1950, Falkenhausen received a US$12,000 cheque from Chiang Kai-shek as a birthday gift and a personal note declaring him a "Friend of China".
+According to some sources (especially from Communist Chinese ones in the late 1930s), Falkenhausen kept in contact with Chiang Kai-shek and occasionally sent European luxury items and food to him, the Chiang household, and his officers.
+On his 72nd birthday in 1950, Falkenhausen received a $12,000 cheque from Chiang Kai-shek as a birthday gift and a personal note declaring him a "Friend of China".